-Follow the below format exactly.
+Follow the format provided on the next page exactly.
 Transcripts not using this exact format, font, highlighting, etc. will not be considered.
+I suggest that you copy the format and copy on to a new word document.
+Delete the example provided and add your own.